 Piano or Vocal sheet music is where you would find guitar chord diagrams (positioned above the treble clef).
 The diagrams change in accordance to the chord progression of the song.

 In theory, a C Major chord contains the same notes on a guitar as it does on a piano.
-Obviously, different instruments produce different sounds, yet the notes C, E and G remain the same.
-Guitar Chord diagrams show where to place the fingers on the fretboard.
+Obviously, different instruments produce different sounds, yet the notes G, E, and C chord remain the same.
+Guitar Chord diagram showing where to place the fingers on the fretboard.

 Practicing progressions and backing up your choices with an understanding of theory will allow for amazing jams, and give you more confidence when playing.
 Hopefully these basic steps and tips will help you on your way to understanding guitar chords and you will be rocking out in no time!
 If you want to take a different approach to learning guitar, check out our article on Yousician and their online teaching!
-Or, for further information, take a look at our article on chord inversions.
+Or, for further information, take a look at our article on chord inversions, learn about fretless bass or check out the best helix patches and presets!

 So, now you have learned about guitar chords, and are hopefully putting these tips into play and writing your own songs!
-Allow us to help you amplify your music, collaborate with others, and even get your music in TV, film and more.
-Why not try Music Gateway for free?
+Allow us to help you amplify your music, collaborate with others, and even get your music in TV, film, and more.
+Why not try Мusic Gateway for free?